juliafsuzuki/wellbeing-coach-rag-app/docs/project_specification.md

 ## 1. Purpose & Scope

-The DanceSport Wellbeing Coach is a single-source Retrieval-Augmented Generation (RAG) application that enables DanceSport athletes to access trusted guidance on training, performance, showcases, competitions, and wellbeing by asking natural-language questions related to showcase and competition preparation.
+The DanceSport Wellbeing Coach is a single-source Retrieval-Augmented Generation (RAG) application that enables DanceSport athletes to access trusted guidance on training, performance, and wellbeing by asking natural-language questions related to showcase and competition preparation.

 The coach is designed to serve multiple roles, including a/an:
 - **Evidence-based advisor** that provides trusted guidance for showcase and competition success.